impressto/arcana/README.md

 ### Host Page Integration

-The app can automatically hide elements on the host page:
+The app provides utilities to control elements on the host page:
-- Elements with ID `arcana-info-box` are hidden when the wizard starts
+- Host page elements can be hidden/shown using utility functions
-- Elements are restored when the wizard is reset or completed
+- Elements are automatically restored when needed

 ## 📝 Data Persistence